 The Committee is supported by the Panel of Experts on the Central African Republic.
 The Panel is comprised of five experts, all of whom are home-based.
 The mandate of the Panel was established by paragraph 59 of resolution 2127 (2013) for an initial period of 13 months, and most recently extended pursuant to paragraph 6 of resolution 2588 (2021) until 31 August 2022.

 - Assist the Committee in carrying out its mandate as specified in resolution 2399 (2018) , as renewed by resolution 2588 (2021);

-- Gather, examine and analyse information from States, relevant United Nations bodies, regional organizations and other interested parties regarding the implementation of the measures decided in resolution 2399 (2018) , in particular incidents of non-compliance;
+- Gather, examine and analyse information from States, relevant United Nations bodies, regional organizations and other interested parties regarding the implementation of the measures decided in resolution 2399 (2018) , and renewed by resolution 2588 (2021), in particular incidents of non-compliance;

-- Provide to the Council, after discussion with the Committee, a midterm report no later than 30 July 2018, and a final report by 31 December 2018;
+- Provide to the Council, after discussion with the Committee, a midterm report no later than by 31 January 2021 (paragraph 7 of resolution 2588 (2021);

 - Submit progress updates to the Committee, especially in situations of urgency, or as the Panel deems necessary;